Cruelty: Usage in law

-There are four distinct conceptions of cruelty.
-“The differences between these conceptions of cruelty rest on the types of agency, victimization, causality, and values that they employ.”
+In law, cruelty is "the infliction of physical or mental distress, especially when considered a determinant in granting a divorce."
+According to Barozzo, there are four distinct conceptions of cruelty in criminal law.
+“The differences between these conceptions of cruelty rest on the types of agency, victimization, causality, and values that they employ."

 The first is the agent-objective conception, which is “exemplified by […] agency that goes above in degree and beyond in type the [suffering] allowed by applicable norms.”
 Under this conception, the victim suffered cruelty in light of “the objective character of the act or treatment” she was subjected to.
 Cruelty, in this sense, is defined as an “inclination of the mind toward the side of harshness”.
 Any punishment or other treatment that surpasses the scope of sufficiency and ventures into possibility is classified as excessive, and therefore, cruel.

 The second conception is agent-subjective, in which “cruelty obtains only when the agent's deviant behavior is accompanied by the fault of character consisting in deriving personal delight from causing and witnessing suffering”.
 This conception is best understood under the presumption that punishment or other violence is a means to restore the offset in the cosmic order of the universe caused by wrongdoing.
 Anything that goes beyond what is necessary for this restoration, then, is cruel; the peace and harmony is not balanced with excessive punishment or violence—the scale of wrongdoing merely tips to the other side.
 For example, the Eighth Amendment of the U.S. Constitution prohibits cruel and unusual punishment, which means that we must “inquire into a prison official’s state of mind […]” when determining that the agent is not taking pleasure in inflicting pain and that punishment does not exceed the crime.